Willie169/termux-sh/README.md

 ### Prerequisites

 <ul>
+<li>Full features are supported on arm64-v8a architecture, but only limited features are supported on other architectures.</li>
 <li>Sufficient storage: (calculated using GitHub Action, typically a bit less than that on a real device)
 <ul>
 <li>Previous rows remain default with